 Meet Liz Watson

-I want to tell you a little bit about myself and why I’m running for Congress.
+I want to tell you a little bit about myself.
+I'm a Democrat running to represent Indiana's ninth district in Congress.

 I am a product of Bloomington’s public schools—Childs, Binford, Batchelor and Bloomington South.
 I'm a fifth-generation Hoosier.